 I alternated back and forth between sending the request manually and using the libraries to do my bidding.
 After several days of this I finally tried encoding the password in a CDATA tag.
 Success!
 Something vary simple to overlook and sure enough I did.

 The second was dealing with the Netflix which uses mashery to offer an API.
-I should clarify as this may not use XML specifically as I really have not delved into how it truely works.
+I should clarify as this may not use XML specifically as I really have not delved into how it truly works.
 The script I am using is an example offered through their downloads section.

 I tried a few scripts to no avail until I noticed the one I am using now.
 After tweaking it slightly I got it working.
 The next stage of success will come after I understand oauth a bit better as I know very little about it now.
 There is a response trade similar to how openid authentication works I think.